North Korea's Kim says his visit shows 'strategic importance' of Russia relations

 He is also shown meeting with Russia's Natural Resources Minister Alexander Kozlov.

-The trip marks Kim's first visit to Russia in nearly four years and his first foreign visit after the worldwide public health crisis, according to KCNA, referring to the COVID-19 pandemic.
+The trip marks Mr Kim's first visit to Russia in nearly four years and his first foreign visit after the worldwide public health crisis, according to KCNA, referring to the Covid-19 pandemic.

-His visit seeks to put DPRK-Russia relations of friendship and cooperation on a "fresh higher level," the report said.
+His visit seeks to put DPRK-Russia relations of friendship and cooperation on a "fresh higher level", the report said.
+REUTERS

 Read more of the latest in